Colleges by Location

 Admissions

-Knowing as much as possible about the institution's criteria for admission increases your chances of getting admitted.
-Check out some essential data about admission policy and requirements at Mississippi University for Women.
+If you learn as much as possible about the institution's criteria for admission, your chances of getting accepted will significantly improve.
+Discover some vital data about admission policy and requirements at Mississippi University for Women.

-According to the newest data, this institution uses standardized test scores for admission and it admitted 571 in 2021.
-Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.
+According to the most recent data, this institution uses standardized test scores for admission and it admitted 553 in 2021.
+As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-Out of the number of those who submitted test scores, the percentage of first-time, first-year degree-seeking students who submitted SAT scores was 1% and ACT scores 99%.
-The percent of incoming freshmen who submitted ACT Composite scores in the range between 30-36 was 1, 26 between 24-29, 50 in the range between 18-23, and 23 between 12-17.
+Out of the number of students who submitted test scores, the percentage of first-time, first-year degree-seeking students who submitted SAT scores was 3% and ACT scores 94%.
+The percent of freshman students who submitted ACT Composite scores in the range between 30-36 was 1, 26 between 24-29, 50 in the range between 18-23, and 23 between 12-17.

-The ACT composite average score for all the accepted students in 2021 was 21 while the average GPA was 3.49.
-That means you'll most likely need an above-average GPA to get accepted as well as an above-average ACT score.
+The average ACT score for all the admitted students in 2021 was 21 and the average GPA was 3.49.
+That means that you need a GPA that's above average in order to get into Mississippi University for Women; the same goes for your ACT score.

-The SAT Critical Reading average score was 525 for the newly enrolled students, while the average SAT Math score was 570.
+The SAT Critical Reading average score was 525 for the accepted students, while the average SAT Math score was 570.

 Retention Rate